 Phil's recent uploads on his social media accounts highlighted a massive, round, and lean body similar to those of Jay Cutler and Dexter Jackson.

-A study revealed that prolonged usage of anabolic steroids such as exogenous testosterone derivatives might be responsible for muscle hypertrophy and breast soft tissue enlargement or gynecomastia in men .
+A study published by the National Institutes of Health (NIH) revealed that prolonged usage of anabolic steroids such as exogenous testosterone derivatives might be responsible for muscle hypertrophy and breast soft tissue enlargement or gynecomastia in men .

 Though Phil displayed big upper body muscles, he didn't exhibit any signs of gynecomastia.

 Phil Heath began competing in amateur bodybuilding competitions in 2002 and has since taken rigorous bodybuilding training.

 My research revealed that It only took him three years to get an IFBB pro card to turn pro in 2005.

 Furthermore, Phil grew enormous muscles under the tutelage of former Mr. Olympia Jay Cutler.

 I also discovered that between 2002 and 2005, he increased his body weight by 30 pounds, while maintaining a body fat percentage of only 6 percent.
 He further increased his mass during the Mr. Olympia days, amassing 50 pounds more compared to his previous weight, suggesting possible PED use.